AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-05-advanced-process-building-features/quizz.md

-# ☼ UNIT 1 - QUIZZ
+# 🌸 UNIT 1 - QUIZZ

-## :small_red_triangle_down: The Text Rule is a collection of input and output rule expressions in a tabular representation.
+## 💮 The Text Rule is a collection of input and output rule expressions in a tabular representation.

 _Choose the correct answer._